-Please note that Mifare functionality, RFAPI and toolbox are out of scope of this evaluation, hence no evaluated TOE guidance documentation applies.
+Please note that Mifare functionality is out of scope of this evaluation, hence no TOE guidance documentation applies.
 However, respective developer provided documentation may be available.
 User discretion is advised.

 The delivery documentation describes all procedures that are necessary to maintain security when distributing versions of the TOE or parts of it to the user's site including the necessary intermediate delivery procedures.